 Master of Science in Information Security (MSIS)

-The program is recognized by the National Security Agency (NSA) based on its certification of the school’s curriculum forcompliance with the requirements of NSA national training standards NSTISSI No. 4011 (Information Systems Security Professionals) and CNSSI No. 4013 (System Administrators).
-As a result of this certification,Federal agencies may sponsor civilian and military personnel to take the school’s certified graduate courses, and the school is authorized to issue certificates to students who complete such courses.
+This security program is recognized by the U.S. National Security Agency (NSA) and the Department of Homeland Security (DHS).
+As a result of this recognition federal agencies may sponsor civilian and military personnel to take the school’s certified graduate courses, and the school is authorized to issue certificates to students who complete such courses.
 Individuals may apply to take one or more certified information security courses as non-degree students.

-These programs are designed for students with undergraduate majors in computer science, information systems, information technology, engineering, mathematics, or physics.
+The MSIS degree is designed for students with undergraduate majors in computer science, information systems, information technology, engineering, mathematics, or physics.
 Applicants must have knowledge of data structures and algorithms, assembly language and computer architecture, structured programming in a modern high-level language, and discrete mathematics.
-Applicants who do not have an adequate background may be required to take one or more of the following 500-level graduate courses during the first two terms of the student’s program.
+Applicants who do not have an adequate background may be required to take one or more of the following 500-level graduate courses during the first two terms of the student’s program:

 These are in addition to the required credit hours at the 600 level.
 Courses at the 500 level, when required, must be completed prior to taking courses at the 600 level; however some exceptions may be permitted by the program director.
 All 500-level courses must be completed with a grade of ‘B’ or higher to continue in the program.
-MCIS 501 is prerequisite to MCIS 503.
+CISC 500/MCIS 501 is prerequisite to CISC 503/MCIS 503.

 Option for Early Admission into the Ph.D.
 Program

-This option provides the opportunity for master’s students in information security to earn the Ph.D. in computer information systems or information systems in a shorter time.
+This option provides the opportunity for master’s students in information security to earn the Ph.D. in information assurance or information systems in a shorter time.
 In addition to the requirements specified in the section Early Admission into the Ph.D.
-Program, the student must complete all five security-related courses (MCIS 683, 684, 685, 686, and 687) and their prerequisites (CISC 640 and 650, and MCIS 630).
+Program in the Graduate Catalog, the student must complete all five security-related courses (ISEC 600, 620, 640, 650, and 660) and their prerequisites (CISC 640 and 650, and MSIT 630).